-Currently, the activities are mainly limited to the design and qualification of sunsensors for space and terrestrial applications and systems engineering consultancy.
-Founded in March 2012 the company is growing steadily and expanding the facilities as well as the product portfolio.
+Currently, the activities are mainly limited to the design and qualification of Sunsensors for space applications and systems engineering consultancy.
+Founded in March 2012 the privately owned company changed to a B.V. structure in 2022 is growing steadily and expanding the facilities as well as the product portfolio.

 There are currently three main products, the BiSon64-ET (without straylight baffle) the Bison64-ET-B (the same sensor with a straylight baffle) and the MAUS.